Shirley Clarke: The Connection

-Her first feature film The Connection (1961), from the play by Jack Gelber, concerns heroin-addicted jazz musicians, was part of the emergence of a New York independent feature film movement.
+Her first feature film The Connection (1961), from the play by Jack Gelber, concerns heroin-addicted jazz musicians, and was part of the emergence of a New York independent feature film movement.
 The film heralded a new style addressing relevant social issues in black-and-white low-budget films.
 Clarke intended the film to be used as a test case in a successful fight to abolish New York State's censorship rules.
 It also served as a commentary on the failures of cinema verité.
 It is meant to appear to document the spontaneous interactions of a contemporary, specific lifestyle (Bohemian New York of the early 1960s).

 The Connection generated controversy and discussion in the downtown New York City arts community.
 The original play by Jack Gelber had been condemned by mainstream critics during its performances off-Broadway, but had still drawn an audience that included "Leonard Bernstein, Anita Loos, Salvador Dalí and Lillian Hellman, who likened it to 'a fine time at the circus'".

 Clarke was determined to film the play, and once completed, it received favorable reviews.
 It was screened out of competition at the Cannes Film Festival in 1961, where again it was received positively.
 American Beat generation celebrities who were in Europe at the time traveled to Cannes to show support for Clarke's film.
 Screenings of The Connection in New York State were subsequently banned following complaints alleging indecency, based on a shot that included a pornographic magazine and a word deemed obscene.
 At the time, New York State only permitted films to be publicly screened if they had received a license from the State's board of censors.
 Another attempt was made to publicly screen the film a year later, only for the police to intervene, as the filmmakers still did not have a license from the State's board of censors.
 Following these incidents, critical reviews of The Connection became predominantly negative.
 The situation made it difficult for Clarke to organize funding and distribution for her film projects.

 While filming The Connection, she fell in love with actor Carl Lee.
 Following her divorce from Bert Clarke, she began a relationship with Lee that lasted until his death in 1986 from AIDS, which he had contracted from his use of a dirty hypodermic needle.